 - Wear comfortable, loose clothing and flat shoes.

 - Arrange for someone to drive you home from the hospital.
 You will not be allowed to drive yourself.
 An adult escort must be with you when you go home.

 - Leave all jewelry, valuables and cash at home.

 - If you wear contact lenses, bring the case so you can take them out before surgery.
 Bring your eyeglasses or hearing aid if you need them.

-- Don't wear makeup, eye shadow or mascara.
+- Don't wear makeup, eye shadow, mascara or scented cologne/perfume.